tx00-web-en/Learning-Material-And-Tasks/material/tailwind-tutorial/part0.md

 The `container` class centers and restricts content width based on the screen size.
 It’s helpful for creating a structured, centered layout.

+In Tailwind CSS, .container is a responsive layout helper.
+It:
+- Sets a max-width for your content at different breakpoints (e.g., sm, md, lg, xl, 2xl), so your design doesn’t stretch edge-to-edge on huge screens.
+- Centers itself horizontally when combined with mx-auto (margin left/right auto).
+- Keeps content readable by preventing overly long line lengths and giving consistent spacing on large displays.

 ### Example: Using the Container Class

 ```html